Phlebotomus actually comes from the Greek phleps, phlebos meaning ‘vein’ referring to the blood sucking habit of sand flies

 As with the common mosquito, only the female bites.
 When she does so, parasites are deposited on the skin.
 A tiny skin lesion – called a chancre – appears at the site of the bite, usually in the muzzle or the ear.
 The parasite then invades the dog’s cells, spreads into the internal organs and can begin to damage the immune system.

 Any dog can catch Leishmaniasis, although there is some evidence to indicate that larger dogs are more susceptible.
 No dog-to-human transmission has been reported

-Vets used to recommend a once or twice yearly blood test to ensure that your dog is not infected but this is suggested less as more treatments become available.
+Vets used to recommend a once or twice yearly blood test to ensure that your dog was not infected but this is rarely suggested now as more treatments have become available.

 Be sure to get the maximum amount of information from your vet first to make sure you are making the right choice.

 Symptoms can be quite vague initially, and the disease can really only be detected by a blood test.
 Eventual symptoms may be loss of hair around the eyes and nose, unusually fast nail growth, weight loss despite, continued good appetite, unexplained scabs on the body, dandruff, bald patches on the skin, conjunctivitis…

 ✌ Scalibor collars with deltamethrin from March to November.
 (Ordinary flea/tick collars do not provide protection).

 ✌ Use anti-repellent soap to bath dog from May to Nov.